ZacharyTinker/Riverwood-Governance/Bylaws/Article 6 - Governance Authority.md

 ## Reference to A5 Article VI

 - The governance authority shall consist of:
 	- All Pastors, on staff, licensed by The Great Lakes District of the Christian and Missionary Alliance
  	- Elders
 	 - Head Deacon
 	 - Head Trustee
 	 - Disciplemaking Ministries Director
- -  Secretary
+	 - Governing Board Secretary
 	 - Treasurer

 - This Board shall consist of at least nine members.